The KBART Validator is a tool that allows you to check KBART files for compliance with the NISO Standard.

 Validate file

-Use the slider to select whether you want to have the data validated in strict or non-strict mode.
-In strict mode, the validation process strictly follows the NISO standard.
-Non-strict mode corresponds to validation during package upload – this means that this mode accepts also non-standard values that are accepted and (if necessary) automatically adjusted by the GOKB.
+Use the checkbox to select whether you want the data to be validated in strict or non-strict mode.
+In strict mode, validation is performed strictly according to the NISO standard.
+In non-strict mode, validation corresponds to the process used for package uploads.
+Values that are not standard but are accepted by the GOKB and adjusted automatically if necessary are also tolerated.

 To start the process, click the Validate button.
 If the result does not appear immediately, a loading icon will show you that the validation process is still active.